imvishalvyas/www.vishalvyas.com/gitlab-gcr.md

 # How to configure gcr private images in GitLab ci

-Recently I was configuring the GitLab pipeline using my own private docker image which is stored in the google cloud container registry.
+Recently I was configuring the GitLab pipeline using my own private docker image which was stored in the google cloud container registry.
 Below is my `.gitlab-ci.yml` file.

 ```
 image: docker:19.03.12